A General Framework for Enhancing Sparsity of Generalized Polynomial Chaos Expansions: Brief review of the compressive-sensing-based gPC method

-$\bm x$ is called \emph{$s$-sparse} if $\Vert \bm x\Vert_0\leq s$, and $\bm x$ is considered a sparse vector if $s\ll N$.
-Few practical systems have a truly sparse gPC coefficients $\bm c$.
+We first introduce the concept of \emph{sparsity} as it is critical in the error estimates for solving the under-determined system Eq.~\eqref{eq:cs_eq} with the compressive sensing method.
+The number of non-zero entries of a vector $\bm x=(x_1,x_2,\cdots,x_N)$ is denoted as $\Vert\bm x\Vert_0\Def \#\{i:x_i\neq 0\}$ \cite{Donoho06,CandesRT06,BrucksteinDE09}, and the $\ell_1$ norm of $\bm x$ is defined as $\Vert\bm x\Vert_1\Def \sum_{n=1}^N |x_n|$.
+Of note, $\Vert\cdot\Vert_0$ is named ``$\ell_0$ norm" in \cite{Donoho06}, although it is not a norm nor a semi-norm.
+The vector $\bm x$ is called \emph{$s$-sparse} if $\Vert \bm x\Vert_0\leq s$, and $\bm x$ is considered a sparse vector if $s\ll N$.
+Few practical systems have truly sparse gPC coefficients $\bm c$.
 However, in many cases, the $\bm c$ are compressible, i.e., only a few entries make significant contribution to its $\ell_1$ norm.
-In subsequent discussion, we relax the definition of ``sparse": $\bm x$ is considered sparse if $\Vert \bm x - \bm x_s\Vert_1$ is small for $s\ll N$.
-Here $\bm x_s$ is defined as the \textbf{best $s$-sparse approximation} one could obtain if one knew exactly the locations and amplitudes of the $s$-largest entries of $\bm x$, i.e., $\bm x_s$ is the vector $\bm x$ with all but the $s$-largest entries set to zero \cite{Candes08}.
+Consequently, a vector $\bm x_s$ is defined as the \textbf{best $s$-sparse approximation} that can be obtained knowing the exact locations and amplitudes of the $s$-largest entries of $\bm x$, i.e., $\bm x_s$ is the vector $\bm x$ with all but the $s$-largest entries set to zero \cite{Candes08}.
+Subsequently, $\bm x$ is considered sparse if $\Vert \bm x - \bm x_s\Vert_1$ is small for $s\ll N$.

 Under some conditions, the sparse vector $\bm c$ in Eq.~\eqref{eq:cs_eq} can be approximated by solving the following $\ell_1$ minimization problem: